UK was ill-prepared for pandemic because resources were diverted to Brexit, ex-health chief says

 As health secretary, Hancock became one of the best-known politicians in Britain as he led efforts to halt the spread of the coronavirus before he was forced to quit in June 2021, when he was caught breaking social distancing rules with an aide.
 Pictures of him kissing the aide in government offices were splashed across front pages at the time.

-Hancock has previously faced criticism about the U.K.'s COVID testing measures and how authorities managed the spread of the pandemic in care homes for the elderly.
+Hancock has previously faced criticism about the U.K.'s COVID testing measures and how authorities failed to manage the spread of the pandemic in care homes for the elderly.
 The U.K. had one of the highest COVID-19 death tolls in Europe, with the virus recorded as a cause of death for almost 227,000 people.

 Hancock said an emotional sorry Tuesday to all those who died and were affected.